 LOAD INTO TABLE contacts FROM 'C:\temp\contacts.txt';

 In Oracle, it does not pay to use preparedStatement unless you are going to use the same query at least 50 times.
 In fine tuning, you want to discover where your own database’s break point is.
+You still might use it even for one-shots just to achieve the security advantages.

 The server maintains an object to represent the prepared statement query.
 The server may plan its strategy when you submit the prepared statement, or may postpone that decision, or part of it, until it has the actual data values filled in, which give it further hints on whether a given index would be any use, particularly with LIKE clauses.

 String employeeName = result.getString( "EmpName" ); int employeeNumber = result.getInt( "EmpNum" );To get a row back you make a series of method calls, roughly one per field.
 The exact format of what the SQL engine sends back is thus invisible to the programmer.
-The JDBC method calls are ghastly code only their mother could love.
-The JDBC interface is not really designed for direct human use.
+The JDBC method calls are ghastly code only their mother could The JDBC interface is not really designed for direct human use.
 We desperately need, but do not yet have, a layer to shield you from all the administrative details.
 Rows should just be a group of smart self-validating objects that automatically refresh the screen and inform the database of changes when their values are changed either by keying or computation.
 This is the way Abundance works.

 SQL tries hard to avoid transporting data to and from the server.
-Instead of fetching records for you to look at at the client, you send a command to the server to do what you want and return just the summarised information.
+Instead of fetching records for you to look at the client, you send a command to the server to do what you want and return just the summarised information.

-Let’s say, for example, you asked for a a list of people living in France with a WHERE country = 'France' clause.
+Let’s say, for example, you asked for a list of people living in France with a WHERE country = 'France' clause.
 While you were processing your giant ResultSet, one of these people moved to Belgium and somebody else updated their record.
 SQL will ensure either you get that person’s old record showing him living in France, or it will exclude him from the ResultSet before you process it.
 Your ResultSet is guaranteed to contain only people listed as living in France.
 If you update them, you might put a WHERE country = 'France' clause to ensure that fact has not recently changed.

-You should only see the new state (sometimes, and probably very rarely) if the transaction isolation level is READ_UNCOMMITTED.
+You should only see the new state (sometimes and probably very rarely) if the transaction isolation level is READ_UNCOMMITTED.
 If it’s any higher than that, then the update in another transaction should not cause the SELECT in this transaction to produce spurious results.
 Most database products default to a transaction isolation level higher than READ_UNCOMMITTED.

 If you load your triggers individually they work.
 If you try to load them in batches, SQL gets confused about terminating semicolons.
 You can view your triggers with: